-Creative Writing I (one semester) Grades 10 - 12
+Creative Writing I Elective (one semester) 5 credits Grades 10 - 12 Prerequisite: Permission

-Elective 5 credits \Prerequisite: Permission

 This course offers opportunities to write poetry, short stories, and other creative works.

 MATHEMATICS DEPARTMENT

 Our math program is designed to help students make appropriate progress.
 There are too many variations to list beyond the sample possibilities shown below.
 The highest option culminates with seniors taking a full year of college calculus at Midland University for which they can earn five college credits each semester.